torvista/Zen_Cart-Google_reCAPTCHA/README.md

 ## Compatibility

-It should work for all versions for Zen Cart 1.51 onwards.
+Tested with Zen Cart 2.1.0 (and previous), with php 8.4.
-Tested through to Zen Cart 2.1 with php 8.3.
+The Google files in `/includes/classes/vendors/Google/recaptcha` would be ideally identical to those in the Google repository, but at the moment they have a single file edit for php 8.4 as described in the Github Issues, which should be resolved in the near future...

 ## Installation

-1. COPY the new files to your TEST server...for testing first!
+1. COPY the new files to (as always) your TEST server...for testing first!

 `/includes/classes/observers/auto.google_recaptcha_observer.php`

-This observer watches the relevant page(s) headers that have contact forms, to manage the reCaptcha.
+This observer watches the relevant page(s) headers that have contact forms, to manage the reCAPTCHA generation.

 `/includes/extra_configures/plugin_google_recaptcha.php`

-Configuration file that you **MUST** edit, to add the website address (www.yoursite.whatever), the Google Site key and Private key and also to enable/disable the use of the reCaptcha on individual pages.
+A configuration file that you **MUST** edit, to add the website address (www.yoursite.whatever), the Google Site key and Private key and also to enable/disable the use of the reCaptcha on individual pages.
 The details of this process are described below.

 `/includes/functions/extra_functions/functions_google_recaptcha.php`